CymatiCorp/CyKit/FAQ.md

    emoKit files (Except for the socket streaming.)
 I also mean no disrespect to the authors by changing the name and would like to thank them for their hard work.

-* What measurement of voltage from the mind am I getting back from the data?<br>
-    The least-significant-bit(LSB)(ie the far right place of a binary digit) of the fourteen-bit value<br>
-    developer headset is equivelant to 0.51µV (microvolts). the scientific headset & insight models is equivelant to 0.31µV (microvolts).

-* What is my average battery lifetime? developer edition is about 12 hours. insight edition is about 4 hours. scientific edition is about 12 hours in dev mode,<br>
-   6 hours in scientific mode, which uses bluetooth LE which uses less energy however sends a higher resolution of data that costs more energy.

 * What model of epoc should I get?<br>
    It depends on your needs,  the Insight model is more of a commercial version and